SaeemAli/SaeemAli/README.md

 - Hi, I’m @SaeemAli
-- I'm in my second year of University, learning computer science.
+- I am a final year computer science student at Queen Mary University of London
 - I can program in Java and Python.
 I am currently learning data science libraries in Python
 - How to reach me: saeemali2003@gmail.com